 Understand critical deal terms when dealing with emerging technologies

-The clean energy transition – and the mineral mining that will fuel it – has catalyzed significant technological innovation and investment.
+The clean energy transition – and the mining of critical minerals that will fuel it – has catalyzed significant technological innovation and investment.

 Yet given ongoing consolidation in the sector, those embarking on joint ventures should be sure to effectively negotiate clear and tailored change of control provisions to ensure they don’t end up in a situation in which their technology is partly owned by a competitor.